 When patients come in for acupuncture treatment, one can expect to spend the first few minutes in consultation.
 The therapist will discuss your history and symptoms and how acupuncture can help.
 The Acupuncturist may also take your pulse, measure your blood pressure and perform other relevant examination procedures that are crucial to determining your state of health.
 Next, a course of treatment may be recommended detailing points that may be used as well as any adjunctive technique such as electro, Tui Na (Chinese massage), or cupping.
 The needles used are extremely fine and are one-time use only, thus ensuring safe and sterile protocols.
 Many patients report not even feeling the insertion of the needles nor any discomfort during the treatment.
 Subsequent treatments may include more assertive work with cupping which targets the fascial tissue and some patients express feeling a sense of calm peace, and clarity after treatments.
 Acupuncture may also contribute to the overall effectiveness of recovery when done in conjunction with Chiropractic and Massage Therapy.

+Acupuncture is a safe, non-invasive, alternative approach to pain management that is a proven compliment to other treatment modalities and techniques.
 Call us today to book an appointment to see how Acupuncture can help you achieve better health and wellness!